Shreyasingh0405/shelfMaster/README.md

 By integrating Prisma and GraphQL, we've ensured a smooth and optimized experience for handling data in our book management system! 🌍💡

-Feel free to use this in your project's README to maintain clarity and professionalism! 😊